Bases of the Intersection Cohomology of Grassmannian Schubert Varieties: Singular Soergel bimodules

 \end{example}

-To a singular $S$-diagram we associate a bottom sequence and a top sequence of finitary sets, respectively given by the sequence of finitary sets appearing on the lower and on the upper boundary of the strip. \end{definition}
+To a singular $S$-diagram we associate a bottom sequence and a top sequence of subsets, respectively given by the sequence of subsets appearing on the lower and on the upper boundary of the strip. \end{definition}

-Notice that the only sequences of finitary sets which can appear as bottom (or top) sequence of some $S$-diagram are those in which two consecutive sets in the sequence differ exactly by a single element of $S$.
+The only sequences of sets which can appear as bottom (or top) sequence of some $S$-diagram are those in which two consecutive sets in the sequence differ exactly by a single element of $S$.
 We call these sequences \emph{strict translation sequences}.

-Singular $S$-diagrams will be always considered up to isotopy.
-If the top sequence of a diagram $\calD_1$ coincides with the bottom sequence of a diagram $\calD_2$ then we can stack $\calD_2$ on top of $\calD_1$ to obtain a new diagram which we denote by $\calD_2\circ \calD_1$.
+Singular $S$-diagrams will always be considered up to isotopy.
+If the top sequence of a diagram $\calD_1$ coincides with the bottom sequence of a diagram $\calD_2$ then we can stack $\calD_2$ on top of $\calD_1$ to obtain a new diagram which denoted by $\calD_2\circ \calD_1$.

-Similarly, if the last element of the bottom (and top) sequence of $\calD_1$ coincides with the first element of the bottom sequence of $\calD_2$ we can stack horizontally two diagrams $\calD_1$ and $\calD_2$ to obtain a new diagram which we denote by $\calD_1\otimes \calD_2$.
+Similarly, if the last element of the bottom (and top) sequence of $\calD_1$ coincides with the first element of the bottom sequence of $\calD_2$ we can stack horizontally two diagrams $\calD_1$ and $\calD_2$ to obtain a new diagram which denoted by $\calD_1\otimes \calD_2$.

-Each $S$-diagram can be obtained, up to isotopy, by stacking together the following ``building boxes'':

-In every box $I$ denotes the largest subset and $J$ the smallest.
-The degree of the building boxes is defined as in the third column of Table \ref{boxes}.
+Each $S$-diagram can be obtained, up to isotopy, by stacking together the ``building boxes'' of \Cref{boxes}.
+In every box $J$ denotes the largest subset and $I$ the smallest.
+The degree of the building boxes is defined as in the third column of \Cref{boxes}.
 We define the degree of a diagram to be the sum of the degree of its building boxes.

-\begin{definition} We define the $2$-category $\frD$ as follows: the objects are finitary subset, $1$-morphisms between $I$ and $J$ are the strict translation sequences starting in $I$ and ending $J$, and $2$-morphisms between two sequences $K_1$ and $K_2$ are isotopy classes of singular $S$-diagrams with bottom sequence $K_1$ and top sequence $K_2$ up to isotopy. \end{definition}
+\begin{definition} We define the $2$-category $\frD$ as follows: the objects are subsets of $S$, $1$-morphisms between $I$ and $J$ are the strict translation sequences starting in $I$ and ending $J$, and $2$-morphisms between two sequences $K_1$ and $K_2$ are isotopy classes of singular $S$-diagrams with bottom sequence $K_1$ and top sequence $K_2$. \end{definition}

 Now we define a $2$-functor $\Xi:\frD\raw \calS\sbim$.
-The functor $\Xi$ is the identity on objects while on $1$-morphisms sends a strict translation sequence to the corresponding induction or restriction bimodules, i.e. $\Xi(I)=R^I$ and
+The functor $\Xi$ is the identity on objects.
+On $1$-morphisms $\Xi$ sends a strict translation sequence to the corresponding generalized Bott--Samelson bimodule, i.e. $\Xi(I)=R^I$ and

-To define $\Xi$ on $2$-morphisms it is enough to specifies the image of the generating $2$-morphisms as in Table \ref{boxes}.
+To define $\Xi$ on $2$-morphisms we just need to specify the image of the generating $2$-morphisms.
+This is done in the second column of \Cref{boxes}.

-\begin{theorem}\cite{ESW} The $2$-functor $\Xi:\frD\raw \calS\sbim$ is well-defined and it is full on $2$-morphisms. \end{theorem}
+\begin{theorem}[{\cite{ESW}}] The $2$-functor $\Xi:\frD\raw \calS\sbim$ is well-defined and it is full on $2$-morphisms. \end{theorem}